johnemmanuelbond/loggers.larders/content/Characters/Rivka.md

 - Loves coffee

 #### Visions of the past
-Sitting in a stone circle outside of [[Fowyl Camp]], Rivka was visited by the lanky spirits of long-dead denizens of those woods.
-They told her... (whoops I forgot).
-Let's retcon/summarize:
+- Sitting in a stone circle outside of [[Fowyl Camp]], Rivka was visited by the lanky spirits of long-dead denizens of those woods, who warned of "deepling horrors" on the way.
-- I think they basically warned her about shay-luuq and all that stuff.
+- Meditating on the deck of the [[Thetis]], Rivka was ensorcelled and encircled by the familiar ring of wraiths.
+This time they encouraged her westward journey.

 #### Spells